Audio services not responding to issues or errors is considered the most common issue of Windows devices.

 If you are using Windows, you need to accept the fact that there is a service known as Audio.
-It is used to organized or managed audio and sound devices.
+It is used to organize or managed audio and sound devices.

 If you want to fix the audio not responding error, you need to restart the audio service option.
 Let’s check out how you can do it.

-- Navigate for Services option in the search box of your computer.
+- Navigate to the Services option in the search box of your computer.